 Best known for its sweet melons that local area farmers harvest every summer, La Junta is a small rural community that lies 60 miles east of Pueblo.
 With its historic ties to the Santa Fe Trail, La Junta is home to many historical sites such as Bent’s Old Fort National Monument.

-La Junta is home to a regional medical center, as well as a number of retirement communities.
+La Junta is home to a regional medical center, as well as several retirement communities.
 The city also features an airport in an industrial park north of town, plus a downtown business district.
 Farming dominates the landscape that surrounds this tiny community.

 Trinidad